SalomePlatform/shaper/src/SketchPlugin/doc/filletFeature.rst

 - **Point** is the coincident point of two intersecting lines (or a line and an arc) selected in the view.

-After the point is selected Fillet preview appears in the view.
+After the point is selected, Fillet preview appears in the view.

 **TUI Command**: